mia-jinns/jinns/docs/api/datagenerators/datagenerators_core.md

 # Main Datagenerators

-There are jinns' equivalents for traditional datasets and dataloaders.
+These are jinns' equivalents for traditional datasets and dataloaders.

 ## For ODEs